 Rear Hub

 Rear hub driven motors are also relatively inexpensive, give good acceleration and are more for flat tarmac rides as there is a lot of weight towards the rear of the bike.
+The new Rheo 2 & 3 Whyte E Bikes are a great example of a rear hub driven motor.

 Centre driven

 Most e-bikes over a certain price come with a centre driven electric motor, or mid drive motor, as this provides the most natural feel, a better balanced bike (weight towards the centre of the bike) and a higher power output, increasing how much assistance is provided on steep hills.
-They are also the more reliable bike motor systems.
+They are also the more reliable e bike motors systems.
 The amount of power provided will depend on the motor type such as Bosch performance line, Bosch active line or the Shimano Steps systems.

 Rack mounted